PrestaShop/prestashop-specs/back-office/wishlist.md

 ## Multishop rules
 In the case of a multi-shop without a shop group :
-- the wishlists will be different
+- Wishlists will be different between stores in this group and will not be shared
 - the statistics table in the back office will be different depending on if  you are in shop A or shop B. It will not be a question of having global statistics including data from shop A and shop B.

 If the multistore feature is enabled and in the case of multi-shops in the same group where the customers, the available quantity for sale and the orders are shared: